carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 ```

 Here is what will happen once above App CR is on the cluster:
-- first, Git repo is fetched
+- First, Git repo is fetched
-- then, sops template step decrypts all files with `*.sops.yml` extension and just turns them into `*.yml` extension
+- Then, sops template step decrypts all files with `*.sops.yml` extension and just turns them into `*.yml` extension
-- next, CUE template step picks up decrypted configuration (`vals.yml`) and feeds it into CUE execution as a value under `config:` field (take a look at how [app.cue](https://gist.github.com/cppforlife/3506224cb7b681e283376cd061b5bfc8#file-app-cue-L3-L6) defines what can be accepted as input -- `#Config` defines `hello_msg` field must be a string, and no other keys are allowed)
+- Next, CUE template step picks up decrypted configuration (`vals.yml`) and feeds it into CUE execution as a value under `config:` field (take a look at how [app.cue](https://gist.github.com/cppforlife/3506224cb7b681e283376cd061b5bfc8#file-app-cue-L3-L6) defines what can be accepted as input -- `#Config` defines `hello_msg` field must be a string, and no other keys are allowed)
 - [Carvel's kbld](/kbld) template step ensures that all container images are referenced by their digest
 - finally, kapp deploys produced resources